aayush0325/movies-backend/endpoints/THEATRES.md

 2. POST /create

-- Description: Creates a new theatre entry in the database with the specified number of seats.
+- Description: Creates a new theatre.
 The user must be authenticated.

 - Expected Request Body:
   {
-      "name": "string (min length: 3)",
+      "name": "string",
-      "location": "string (min length: 3)",
+      "location": "string",
-      "totalSeats": "number (min: 25, max: 100)"
+      "totalSeats": "number"
   }

 - Possible Responses:
-  - 201 Created: Theatre was created successfully with the specified number of seats.
+  - 201 Created: Theatre created successfully with seats.
     Response:
     {
-        "message": "You have created a theatre with {totalSeats} Seats", "theatreId": "number (theatre ID)"
+        "message": "You have created a theatre with X Seats", "theatreId": "number"
     }
   - 400 Bad Request: The input data is invalid.
     Response: